input-output-hk/peras-design/site/reports/tech-report-2.md

 >     - The proposed block for voting is simply the youngest block at least L slots old on the locally preferred chain.
 > - Do not track certificate arrival time: Δ ≡ 0
 > - The initial set of certificates is the genesis certificate, not the empty set.
+> - Clarified ambiguities.
+> - Omit irrelevant details.

+> [!Question]
+> In the sections below, should we specify how equivocation is handled?

 ## Variables